 It may be that in early recovery your child may benefit from staying in a single household.
 It may be that one parent has more flexibility and thus can take a more active role in your child’s treatment.
 But never ignore the fact that community and family connections are a tremendous asset in eating disorder recovery.
 If your child has deep roots and gains fulfillment from spending time with your ex’s family and is a part of their community, then find ways to maintain those elements in their life throughout treatment.

 If your child asks for a change in custody or visitation during treatment, try to approach it with an open mind.
 Work with your ex to try and remove your emotional response to such a change, and seek the solution that works best for your child right now.
 Work with a therapist or coach for guidance on this topic.

 6. Speak up

 If your ex is unable to meet you in the middle – if you’ve really tried to set values and put your child first, but it’s just not working – then it may be time for you to speak up more assertively.
 Your child’s recovery from an eating disorder must be your first priority.
 If your ex is threatening your child’s recovery by enabling eating disorder behaviors, you may need to get some legal support and protect your child.
 Be very, very careful with your actions, however, as they can backfire and have unintended consequences.

 Consult an expert, and seek the truth inside of yourself to identify whether you are advocating for your child or responding to your own pain and suffering from the divorce.
 There’s nothing wrong with the fact that you find it hard to co-parent with your ex, but it’s not OK to sacrifice your child’s health because you are not able to rise above and parent from a place of maturity.

-Co-parenting through an eating disorder adds complexity, but it’s well worth working towards shared goals as your child recovers.
+Co-parenting with an eating disorder adds complexity, but it’s well worth working towards shared goals as your child recovers.